Facebook says starts process of appointing Turkey representative

-ISTANBUL (Reuters) - Facebook Inc said on Monday it had started the process of appointing a legal entity as a local representative in Turkey in compliance with a new social media law, but said this would not change the company’s community standards.
+ISTANBUL (Reuters) - Facebook Inc said on Monday it had started the process of appointing a legal entity as a local representative in Turkey in compliance with a new social media law which critics have said will muzzle dissent.

-Facebook said in a statement that if it faces pressure on those standards or the global process for reviewing government requests it will withdraw the representative.
-Critics have said the law muzzles dissent from people who have turned to online platforms as Ankara has tightened its grip on mainstream media.
+The law allows authorities to remove content from platforms, rather than blocking access as they did in the past.
+The move has caused concern as people turn more to online platforms after Ankara tightened its grip on mainstream media.

+The company said its decision did not change its community standards, which outline what is and what is not allowed on Facebook, nor its process for reviewing government requests.

 Reporting by Ebru Tuncay and Ali Kucukgocmen; Writing by Daren Butler; Editing by Dominic Evans